Julián A. Chávez

-Julián Antonio Chávez (January 7, 1808 – July 25, 1879) was a Hispano-Californio ranchero, landowner and public official in 19th-century Los Angeles, California.
+Julián Antonio Chávez (January 7, 1808 – July 25, 1879) was a New Mexican-born Californio ranchero, landowner and public official in 19th-century Los Angeles, California.
 Chávez served multiple terms on the Los Angeles Common Council and the Los Angeles County Board of Supervisors.
 He is the namesake of Chavez Ravine.

 Life

 Origins and arrival in Los Angeles

-Julián Antonio Chávez was born in Abiquiu, New Mexico on January 7, 1808, son of Francisco Chávez and Francesca Rosa Verlarde.
-He is thought to have arrived in Los Angeles in the early 1830s, possibly with one of many trapping parties from New Mexico.
+Julián Antonio Chávez was born in Abiquiu, New Mexico, New Spain, on January 7, 1808, son of Francisco Chávez and Francesca Rosa Verlarde.
+He is thought to have arrived in Los Angeles, Alta California, Mexico, in the early 1830s, possibly with one of many trapping parties from New Mexico.
 The city census of 1836 listed Julián Chávez, aged 27, with a stated occupation of "laborer."